Probiotic side effects sometimes happen. They are mostly mild. What are the reasons for such side effects?

 - Dietary changes can cause symptoms

-In summary, probiotic side effects are in most cases mild and last only for a few days to a week.
-However, if the gut is in a poor state, then the side effects will be more severe.
-Even though probiotics might be beneficial, there’s no need to push the body and suffer.
-Listen to the body and be sensible.
+In summary, many people have no probiotic side effect, they just feel good.
+In case of side effects, they are mostly mild and of short duration.
+However, if the gut is in a poor state, side effects will be more severe.
+So even though probiotics are beneficial, there’s no need to push the body too far.
+Be sensible, listen to the body!